prrao87/prrao87.github.io/content/posts/vector-db-1/index.md

 I'll end this post with the observation that, historically in the database world, the most successful business model has been the tried-and-tested approach of open-sourcing the code upfront (so that a passionate community builds around the technology), followed by commercializing the tool through managed service or cloud offerings.
 Embedded databases are relatively new in this space, and it remains to be seen how successful they will be in monetizing their product and generating long-term revenue.
 As such, it stands to reason that completely closed-source offerings may not capture a large market share -- over the longer term, my gut feel is that databases that value the developer ecosystem and developer experience are likely to thrive, and building an active open source community that believes in the tool will matter more than you think!

 I hope you found this summary useful!
 In the next posts, I'll summarize the underlying search and indexing algorithms in vector databases and go a bit deeper into the technical details. 🤓 🚀

+---

+### Edits

+As I keep learning new things from the community every day, I'll track any updates I make in this section 😄.

+- 2023-07-01: Corrected the programming language & location information for Vespa, per the helpful input from [@codycollier](https://github.com/codycollier)

 [^1]: Source of funding numbers: [objectbox.io](https://objectbox.io/vector-database/)
 [^2]: Rewriting a high performance vector database in Rust, [Pinecone blog](https://www.pinecone.io/learn/rust-rewrite/)